CS2103AUG2016-W15-C3/addressbook-level4/docs/UserGuide.md

 #### Adding a task: `add`
 To add a new task to Taskell, use the add command.<br>
-> Take Note!
-Dates need to refer to the current week dates the task was keyed in.
-Eg.
-> "tomorrow" and "thursday" is valid but "next Saturday" is invalid.
-> Only the words <strong>"on"</strong> or <strong>"by"</strong> has to be used to seperate deadline from task description.
-Thus, > for example, `add` buy banana <strong>by</strong> Friday, buy banana is the task description and
-> Friday is the deadline.
-They are separated using the word "by".<br>

 Formats:
 - `add` TASK ITEM <br>